 Months of Restless and Relentless Moving…

-It was quite an odyssey, the months between finally moving out of the house in early February, cramming everything into a storage container, having to find other places to stay multiple times, moving into an apartment that I had to move out of again and finally moving into a place in L.A. again in September.
-It now feels like years have gone by – around the world in 90 days.
-I was just so distraught in January by all of the losses, that I felt more than overwhelmed by the decisions I had to make: I wasn’t even sure whether I would stay in Los Angeles or move back to Germany to get away from the political climate, away from all the heartbreak, do a “geographical” as they say… I felt too heartbroken to think clearly.
-In addition, the housing market was, and still is, in many parts of the world in a total crisis.
-So to find a dog-friendly apartment anywhere, was more than daunting.
+I was so distraught by January from all of the losses, that I felt more than paralyzed by all of the decisions I had to make.
+Would I even stay in Los Angeles?
+Would it be better to move back to Europe?
+Maybe I needed to get away from the political climate, away from all the heartbreak?
+Do a “geographical” as they say.
+I felt too heartbroken to think clearly.
+In addition, the housing market in Los Angeles was, and still is, in a total crisis.
+So to find an affordable, clean and dog-friendly apartment anywhere, was more than daunting.

 Elle prend toute la place

 Et nous passons de longues nuits